awgrover/Every-for-arduino/COMPARISONS.md

 * does it fire on the first test, or delay first? settable?

 ### Other

 E.g. Animately, Nicholas Koza: an animation framework.
 Several multitasking libraries (CoopTask, AceRoutine, etc).

-Other concerns:

-* bytes of code per use
-* bytes of ram per use (or flash)
-* what other issues were taken into consideration? e.g. samd sleeps

-### Other

-E.g. Animately, Nicholas Koza: an animation framework.
-Several multitasking libraries (CoopTask, AceRoutine, etc).